 So let me also ask each of you the second First Step question:

 Do you have any reservations or lingering ideas that one day you will be UNAFFECTED by drinking alcohol?

-Please answer yes or no.
+Please answer, one at a time, yes or no, and then be seated.